 Paula Whyman's stories have appeared or are forthcoming in McSweeney's Quarterly, The Virginia Quarterly Review, Ploughshares, The Hudson Review, Five Chapters, The Gettysburg Review, The Weekly Rumpus, The Southampton Review, and Gargoyle, among others.
 She received a 2014 Pushcart Prize Special Mention for a story that appeared in The Gettysburg Review.
 Her fiction was selected for the anthology Writes of Passage: Coming-of-Age Stories and Memoirs from The Hudson Review (Ivan R. Dee).
 Her work has been supported by fellowships from The MacDowell Colony, Yaddo, The Studios of Key West, and VCCA, and she was awarded a 2014 Tennessee Williams Scholarship in Fiction by the Sewanee Writers Conference.
-Her stories have also been published in the Virgin Fiction award anthology (Morrow/Weisbach), Delmarva Review, Gargoyle, Bethesda Magazine, North Dakota Quarterly, Schaum (an arts journal published in Germany), and Gravity Dancers.
+Her stories have also been published in the Virgin Fiction award anthology (Morrow/Weisbach), and Schaum (an arts journal published in Germany).
 Her work has been reprinted in Redux.
 She's the recipient of grants from the Maryland State Arts Council and the Arts and Humanities Council of Montgomery County (AHCMC).

 In Mansfield Studio at MacDowell Colony; photo by Jo Eldredge Morrissey